 What a Day!!
-Visitors flocked to the event and a dozen schools sent around 300 students to attend the day.
-Set up started early and it took all the staff and a large group of volunteers to make this day the huge success that it was.
+Visitors flocked to the event and a over 300 students attended from a dozen local and regional schools.
+Even with set up starting early, it took all the Oorala staff and a large group of UNE volunteers to make this day such a huge success.
 There was something for everyone; live music, art, dancing, markets stalls, workshops, talks, short films, campus tours and kids activities.

-Attended by well over 1000 people the Oorala 30 Open Day was a huge success.
-Crowds of visitors followed the ANTaR Sea of Hands installation as it wove from the Oorala Centre through the trees to graduation walk.
-Many stopped at the Weaving Circle with Dolly Jerome, learning to weave combined with learning about culture or to paint a community canvas with artist Lloyd Hornsby.
-From the Sea of Hands children could be found comfortable on red bean bags absorbed in a dream time story telling.
-At the main performance area stalls featuring Aboriginal and Torres Strait Islander craft were set up leading to the main stage for a fabulous line up of the day’s entertainment.
+Attended by well over 1000 people the Oorala 30 Open Day was a crowd of enthusiatic visitors.
+The attendees followed the ANTaR Sea of Hands installation as it wove from the Oorala Centre through the trees to Graduation Walk.
+Many stopped at the Weaving Circle with Dolly Jerome, learning to weave and about culture or to paint a community canvas with artist Lloyd Hornsby.
+Children could be found comfortable on red bean bags absorbed in dream time story telling facilitaed by UNE staff.
+In the main performance area stalls featuring Aboriginal and Torres Strait Islander craft were set up leading to the main stage for the fabulous line up of the day’s entertainment.

 Welcome to Country

-A Welcome to Country began the day with Kristian Sternbeck and the Biruban Dancers.
-Followed by the Duval Deadly Dancers, a colourful display of youth adding cultural awareness to the day along with a popular performance of Paws Up by Backtrack.
+A Welcome to Country began the day with Kristian Sternbeck and the Biruban Dancers perfoming, followed by the Duval Deadly Dancers, a colourful display of youth adding cultural awareness to the day and then came a popular performance of Paws Up by Backtrack.